Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Risks of online stock trading

-You’ve got lots of options for where to buy and sell stocks, which stocks to buy and sell, and how you buy and sell them.
-So take your time and compare trading platforms, research the companies you want to invest in, learn about your investing options and plan out both your entry and exit points.
+There are numerous ways to buy and sell stocks.
+But before you dive in, compare trading platforms, research the companies you want to invest in, learn about your investing options and plan out both your entry and exit points.
 And be prepared to follow your plan — even if emotions tell you otherwise.

 Frequently asked questions

 A firm’s book value and market value can help you measure a stock’s true worth.
 Learn more.

 Transportation stocks can be wise investments.
 But they can also be very volatile.
 Learn more.